 Unveiling e.l.f.
 Beauty (ELF)'s Value: Is It Really Priced Right?
 A Comprehensive Guide

-As of September 26, 2023, e.l.f.
-Beauty Inc (NYSE:ELF) experienced a daily gain of 2.33% and a 3-month gain of 1.59%.
-The company's Earnings Per Share (EPS) stands at 1.77.
-However, the question remains: Is the stock significantly overvalued?
-This analysis provides a comprehensive evaluation of e.l.f.
-Beauty's financial performance and valuation to answer this question.
+e.l.f.
+Beauty Inc (NYSE:ELF) experienced a daily loss of -5.2% and a 3-month loss of -7.15%.
+With an Earnings Per Share (EPS) of 1.77, the question arises: is this stock significantly overvalued?
+This article provides a comprehensive valuation analysis to answer this question.
+Read on for an in-depth exploration of e.l.f.
+Beauty's value.

 Company Overview

-Warning!
-GuruFocus has detected 5 Warning Sign with DISH.
-Click here to check it out.

 e.l.f.
 Beauty Inc is a leading cosmetic company based in the United States.
-The company offers a range of cosmetic accessories, including eyeliner, mascara, false eyelashes, lipstick, foundation, moisturizer, and cleanser, among others.
-Its products are marketed under the e.l.f.
-Cosmetics, W3LL PEOPLE, and Keys Soulcare brands.
-With a substantial presence in the US and international markets, the company generates maximum revenue from the US.
+The company offers a wide range of cosmetic accessories including eyeliner, mascara, false eyelashes, lipstick, foundation, moisturizer, cleanser, and other tools.
+These products, marketed under the e.l.f.
+Cosmetics, W3LL PEOPLE, and Keys Soulcare brands, are sold through its stores and e-commerce channels.
+The company generates most of its revenue from the US.

-The company's stock price stands at $109.29 per share, with a market cap of $6 billion.
-However, the GF Value, an estimation of fair value, is only $58.48, indicating that the stock may be significantly overvalued.
+At a stock price of $102.58 per share, e.l.f.
+Beauty has a market cap of $5.60 billion, which seems significantly overvalued when compared to its GF Value of $59.44.
+This discrepancy prompts a deeper exploration of the company's value.

 Understanding the GF Value